turingschool/backend-curriculum-site/module3/lessons/intro_mod_three.markdown

 ## Introductions

-Sal and Ali will introduce themselves and share their story.
+Instructors will introduce themselves and share their story.

 ## Expectations